 Somehow or other, their imperfections and weaknesses are a mirror to our own humanity.
-A part of their humanity, their brokenness, makes them more realistic and relevant to our everyday lives.
+Their failures, painful encounters and brokenness make them more realistic and relevant to our everyday lives.

 Those “holier-than-thou” characters who are luminous and iridescent no longer appeal to us.
 This is because we cannot find examples of these heroes in our gritty every day world.

-Rather, it is the morally complex antiheroes who resonate with us.
+Rather, it is the morally complex antiheroes whom we most resonate with.
 Their inabilities to play by the usual rules of society appeal to our inadequacies, triggered by a hyper-stressful world of sky-high competition.

 Identifying with Antiheroes